caidol/SUB_Mecha/README.md

 ai-dan@fedora~$ cd {unzipped_file}
 ```

 From here you can use the manual method as explained above to run the bot.
-When you close the web application then you notice that the bot will still be running.
+When you close the web application then you notice that the bot will still be running. **Note that if you use PythonAnywhere with a free plan then you can only run the bot for a limited amount of time as the server bounces and resets.
+To resolve this you should note when the bot will reset and then run the program again.
+Otherwise, you should get a paid plan of PythonAnywhere to run the bot infinitely.**

 ***
 ***